- Clean Community

 Gloucester County residents may dispose of appropriate household trash and waste at the County’s convenience centers.
 Gloucester County businesses may dispose of appropriate trash and waste at the County’s convenience centers as long as the trash and waste were generated within the County.
 Learn what you can do with old paint (PDF) Opens a New Window. .

 Household appliances/TVs and furniture may also be disposed of at a convenience center.

 Yard waste such as pine needles, debris from small pruning jobs, brush, limbs, demolished outbuildings or sheds that do not exceed 7.5 by 10 feet, etc. may be disposed of at a convenience center as long as the amount does not exceed four cubic yards (approximately a pickup truck load).

 Auto and marine batteries ("lead acid" batteries) and rechargeable tool batteries can be returned to the store when you purchase a new battery and are accepted at most auto part stores in Gloucester.
 They can also be brought to any Home Depot or Lowe’s to be put in their Call2Recycle box.

 Grill propane tanks can be taken to any Blue Rhino location in Gloucester (Walmart, Food Lion, Lowe’s, Rite Aid, and Walgreens).

 Large items such as trees, boats, building debris that fit in a regular sized large pick up truck must be taken to the main landfill at the Middle Peninsula Landfill and Recycling Center.

 Household Harmful Waste

-Household harmful waste items should be disposed of during one of the County’s two Household Harmful Waste disposal events.
-On the third Saturday in April, the Household Harmful Waste collection is held at the Middle Peninsula Landfill and Recycling Center.
-In October, the collection is held on the third Saturday at the Hayes Convenience Center. (*In 2021, the spring collection is actually scheduled for April 17 at the Hayes site due to COVID-related complications)
+Household harmful waste items should be disposed of during one of the County’s two free Household Harmful Waste disposal events.
+The Household Harmful Waste collection is usually held on the third Saturday in April at the Middle Peninsula Landfill and Recycling Center.
+In October, the collection is usually held on the third Saturday at the Hayes Convenience Center. (*In 2021, the spring collection is actually scheduled for April 17 at the Hayes site due to COVID-related complications)